-Complementary hospice and palliative therapies add an extra dimension of care to hospice’s commitment to nurturing the mind, body, and spirit.
-They work with the hospice team (nurse, social worker, spiritual support counselor, among others) to promote comfort and support for patients and their families.
+Integrative and complementary hospice and palliative therapies add an extra dimension of care to hospice’s commitment to nurturing the mind, body, and spirit.
+These therapies are tools that enhance the hospice team’s (nurse, social worker, spiritual support counselor, among others) ability to promote comfort and support for patients and their families.

 These approaches have essential comforting value to those coping with the end of life and are provided by staff and volunteers.

-The benefits of complementary therapies translate into improved quality of life.
+The benefits of integrative and complementary therapies translate into improved quality of life.
 Samaritan offers massage therapy, music therapy, pet therapy, and aroma therapy.

 A trained massage therapist can provide a touch that brings relaxation, comfort, and connection at a time when people are most likely to feel isolated and fearful.
 Many patients show improvements in emotional distress, nausea, anxiety, and pain.